railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 invoicing method that you already have.

-If you want to connect your Sales Order with Project tasks you should create products such as \ ``Consultant``\  and \ ``Senior Developer``\ .
+If you want to connect your Sales Order with Project tasks you should create products such as \ ``On Site Assistance``\  and \ ``On Site Monitoring``\ .
 These products should be configured with :guilabel:`Product Type` \ ``Service``\ , a :guilabel:`Procurement Method` of \ ``Make to Order``\  , and a :guilabel:`Supply Method` of \ ``Produce``\.
-Once you have set this up, OpenERP automatically creates a task in project management when the order is approved.
+Once you have set this up, OpenERP automatically creates a task in project management When the Quotation will be Converted to Sale Order.
 You can even take this further by adding a default project to your product.
-In the Product form, on the `Procurement & Locations` tab, enter the default project to which the automatically created task (from the sales order) should be linked.
+In the Product form, on the `Information` tab, enter the default project to which the automatically created task (from the sales order) should be linked.

 You can also change some of the order parameters, which affects the invoice: